apache/nuttx/boards/arm/imxrt/imxrt1060-evk/README.txt

     configuration is focused on low level, command-line driver testing.
     Built-in applications are supported, but none are enabled.
 This configuration does not support a network.

+  lvgl:

+    Configures the Littlev graphic library (lvgl) demo locates under examples/lvgldemo.
+This configuration needs the optional LCD model RK043FN02H-CT from NXP.
+The LCD panel comes with the integrated capacitive touchscreen sensor FT5336GQQ connected to the LPI2C1 bus, address 0x38.
+Nuttx support such touchscreen device via the driver ft5x06 (drivers/input/ft5x06.c).
+At the moment only the polling method is available, the board features an interrupt line connecetd to the touchscreen sensor IC.

+    IMXRT1062 MCU provides the integrated LCD driver.

+    The LCD panel features:
+    - size 4.3"
+    - resolution 480×272 RGB
+    - backlight driver
+    - dimensions [mm]: 105.5 (W) x 67.2(H) x 4.35(D) Max.